gunakkoc/HiPeristaltic/README.md

 HiPeristaltic is a fully open-source (hardware and software) peristaltic pump with multiple independent channels, developed in Germany at **H**elmholtz **I**nstitute Erlangen-Nürnberg for Renewable Energy/Forschungszentrum Jülich.

-This repo will be part of an upcoming publication from team [High-Throughput Electrocatalysis (HTE)](https://www.hi-ern.de/en/research/electrocatalysis/high-throughput-electrochemistry).
+This repo is a part of our publication [**An open-source peristaltic pump with multiple independent channels for laboratory automation**](https://doi.org/10.1039/D5DD00157A) from team [High-Throughput Electrocatalysis (HTE)](https://www.hi-ern.de/en/research/electrocatalysis/high-throughput-electrochemistry).

 HiPeristaltic is built using 3D printed and off-the-shelf parts, with software based on Python for the user interface and pure C for the microcontroller firmware.
 The total cost for the entire system is approximately 280USD.
 It is accurate up to 0.2% volume and comes optimized, thread-safe and error-resistant software.

 HiPeristaltic includes a [**SiLa2**](https://sila-standard.com/standards/) software module for easy integration to digital laboratories and for Self Driving Laboratories ([SDLs](https://doi.org/10.1021/acs.chemrev.4c00055)).
 SiLa2 also allows controlling the pump with a **GUI over web browser** for non-coder users.
 Additionally, **Python API** is available under `/interface/` for non-SiLa integration.

-The software stack is designed to be compatible with a wide range of MCUs (STM32, Arduino, Pico), stepper motor drivers (A4988, DRV8825, TMC2209, ...) and connectivity options (UART,USB,Ethernet/Wifi).
+The software stack is designed to be compatible with a wide range of MCUs (STM32, Arduino, Pico), stepper motor drivers (A4988, DRV8825, TMC2209, ...) and connectivity options (UART, USB, Ethernet/Wifi).

 - Users who just want to get started can refer to [Getting Started Quickly](#Getting-Started-Quickly).
 This is the best option to replicate HiPeristaltic as published and with the recommended hardware.
 - For experienced users, a step by step guide is given in [Advanced Installation](#Advanced-Installation) to enable customizations.